-The chairman of the GSAB will be elected by the outgoing board.
+The co-chairs of the GSAB will be elected by the outgoing board.
 Thus, this person will serve a second year term to ensure continuity.
-In the event that the chairman leaves during the year, the current committee will select a chairman from the remaining board members.
-The first year representative is eligible for the chairmanship and if elected will serve as both first year representative and chairman until the new first year representative is elected.
-No individual will be permitted to succeed themselves as chairman.
+In the event that the a co-chair leaves during the year, the current committee will select a co-chair from the remaining board members.
+The first year representative is eligible for the co-chair position and if elected will serve as both first year representative and co-chair until the new first year representative is elected.
+No individual will be permitted to succeed themselves as co-chair.